Welcome to Normanby Methodist church.

 Offering: Don't ask”' what do I need to give? ” But “how do I give reflecting God’s love for me?”

 Did you know we get no financial help from outside; all our income comes from what we do & from the support people like you give us, thank you for your support in God's continuing work in the Church.
-As a sign of the offering of ourselves, please stand as the Stewards bring forward today’s offering.

 10.30am Sunday Morning Service (Communion Service once a month, check preaching plan)